stevencartavia/based-op/docs/docs/architecture/portal.md

 The based portal is a sequencer sidecar that enables seamless integration of based components with the existing stacks.
 It sits between the sequencer OP node and the EL, intercepting the [Engine API](https://specs.optimism.io/protocol/exec-engine.html) calls and multiplexing them to gateways.

 The portal is based on an original design called [Rollup Boost](https://github.com/flashbots/rollup-boost), with added support for multiple gateways.
-Currently the schedule is static and gatewyas are picked in a round-robin fashion for sequencing for a set number of L2 blocks.
+Currently the schedule is static and gateways are picked in a round-robin fashion for sequencing for a set number of L2 blocks.
 Eventually, the schedule will be computed from an on-chain lookahead.

 ## Flows
 Depending on the call, the portal will multiplex to one or multiple gateways, as well as always forwarding to the fallback EL for redundancy and verification: